Trish Markert

 Markert, Patricia G. (2022) Gathering Places: Alsatian Migration and Place-Making on the Texas Frontier.
 In The Archaeology of Space and Place in the West, edited by Carolyn White and Emily Dale.
 University of Utah Press, Salt Lake City.

 Markert, Patricia G. (2020) Historical Archaeology of Migration in the American Southwest.
-Special Issue: New Perspectives on the American Southwest: Historical Archaeology of the 1800s and 1900s, ed.
-Emily Dale, KIVA: Journal of Southwestern Anthropology and History 86(2): 137-148.
+In New Perspectives on the American Southwest: Historical Archaeology of the 1800s and 1900s, ed.
+Emily Dale.
+Special Issue, KIVA: Journal of Southwestern Anthropology and History 86(2): 137-148.

 Public Anthropology